-What is Cloud Computing?
+Blog: What is Cloud Computing?
 Everything You Need to Know

 The idea of the cloud is no longer a total mystery.
 It’s a term used so much in every aspect of digital transformation and modern technology that we’ve accepted that the cloud is going to be a part of everyday life – even if the implications of the cloud shift are not yet fully grasped.
-But not understanding the cloud and what it affords us means we’re taking this essential technology for granted.
+But not understanding cloud infrastructure and what it affords us means we’re taking this essential technology for granted.

 And to better appreciate the cloud requires a better comprehension of cloud computing: What is it and how does it work?

 A few years ago, the basic concept of the cloud was derided by reducing it to the idea of “someone else’s computer,” a saying that decorates the coffee mugs of quite a few IT professionals.
 Oracle CTO Larry Ellison was equally skeptical, complaining that “we’ve redefined cloud computing to include everything that we already do.”

 In the simplest terms, however, the definition of cloud computing is this:

 A distributed digital infrastructural resource that delivers hosted services by way of the internet.

 And while there are several different ways to define cloud computing, it all comes down to these five key aspects: